This post may contain affiliate links.

 While the tomatoes are simmering, sterilize your canning jars, rings, and lids.

 Ladle hot mixture into sterilized canning jars, leaving 1/2 inch head space.
+You can easily measure the head space with this inexpensive canning funnel.
 Wipe rims of jars with a clean dish towel and place lids and rings on jars.

 Process jars in boiling water canner for 15 minutes.